You know the thing about awkward silences? They’re awkward.

 And shortly after when Jesus’s glory as God in the flesh was revealed and seen by them on the mountain, and Moses and Elijah appeared and started talking with Jesus, Peter felt compelled to say something again, suggesting to build a shelter each for Jesus, Moses, and Elijah.
 He didn’t realise that in doing so he was putting Jesus on the same level as Moses and Elijah, and he had to be reminded by God Himself to focus attention on His beloved Son and hear Jesus only (Matthew 17:1-8).

 But praise be to God that I can find hope in Peter’s story, for he didn’t stay that way.
-After Jesus restored Peter publicly in John 21, He said to Peter, “Follow Me”, the same words He had said to Peter initially when He called him to be a disciple.
+After Jesus restored Peter publicly in John 21, He said to Peter, “Follow Me”.
+The very same words He’d said to Peter initially when He called him to be a disciple.
 Peter looked behind to John and he asked Jesus about John, to which Jesus basically replied, “Why do you worry about John?
 You just follow Me” (John 21:19-21).

 When we study the Bible to find out more about Jesus and see Him in the Word, grace and peace will be multiplied to us.
 And that grace and peace will lead us to walk in the Spirit (i.e. by God’s inner leading and prompting) and not in the flesh (i.e. by our own reasoning, logic, or effort).